Pinecall

 Run it#

 That's it.
 No web server, no token endpoint, no frontend.
-The agent answers calls to +13186330963, runs in Spanish, and logs every call to calls.jsonl.
+The agent answers calls to +13186330963 and logs every call to calls.jsonl.
+When the LLM calls lookupOrder, the SDK validates the args with Zod and runs the execute function automatically.

 Adding more tools#

-// your logic — call the resident's phone, etc.
+// your logic — create a return ticket, etc.

 },